-You’ve booked a cheap, early morning flight out from Gatwick airport in London.
-Then, you’ve probably kicked yourself solidly in the shin, when realising that there are no trains heading from the city to the airport at that time of the morning.
+Those cheap, early morning flights from Gatwick airport can really stuff you over, when you realise there’s no trains heading from the city to the airport at that time of the morning.

 So, you make a decision.
 You’re going to have to catch the last train south and spend the night sleeping at Gatwick Airport.

 Yep.
-Those cheap Ryanair flights to Europe may seem like they’ve saved you a pretty penny – but by Jove, they will cost you emotionally.
+Those cheap Ryanair flights to Europe may seem like they’ve saved you a pretty penny.
+But, they will cost you emotionally.

 So, does Gatwick airport close at night?
-Nope, and you certainly can spend the night sleeping there.
-Sometimes you have to, when you combine early morning flights with London’s somewhat pathetic transport system.
+Nope, and you certainly can spend the night there.

 If you’re spending more than a night there, here’s a guide to Gatwick Airport that will come in handy.